MicrosoftDocs/power-pages-docs/power-pages-docs/configure/load-form-step.md

 "Table permissions should be enabled for this record or anyone on the internet can view the data."

 To enable permissions for a multistep form, select the checkbox to **Enable Table Permissions**.
-More information: [Create web roles for portals](create-web-roles.md).
+More information: [Create web roles ](../security/create-web-roles.md).

 ## Other settings